Jung Dong-hwan: Early career

+Despite having some money from his time in Vietnam, Jung couldn't resume his studies due to the challenging circumstances his family faced.
+The urgency to make a living took precedence.
+Upon his return, he took the 6th Dong-A Broadcasting Voice Actor Test and passed, triumphing over a competition ratio of 1000:1.
+He worked as a voice actor for only a year and a half before leaving his job at Dong-A Broadcasting.

-He only worked as voice actor for one and half year.
-After quitting his job at Dong-A Broadcasting, Jung went to Okinawa the following fall to work as a sugarcane farm worker.
-After working for a few months and making some money, he returned to Korea.
-In 1975, He was acted as Prince in play Prince of the Horse.
-The play was a box office hit and confirmed his presence as an actor.
-However He still can’t make a living only from theater.
-Jung recalled his manual labour in Okinawa,"The hourly wage was about the daily rate in Korea at the time, but I lived on the theater stage with the money I earned there, and when the money ran out, I went out again."
+In the following autumn, he traveled to Okinawa and worked as a sugarcane farm laborer.
+After saving some money during the few months he spent there, he returned to Korea.
+In 1975, he landed a role as Prince in the play "Prince of the Horse," which turned out to be a box office success and established him as an actor.
+However, he still couldn't sustain himself solely through theater work.
+Jung reminisced about his time doing manual labor in Okinawa, "The hourly wage was about the daily rate in Korea at the time, but I lived on the theater stage with the money I earned there, and when the money ran out, I went there again."